iamricard/zoo-coursework/report/src/00-design-choices.md

 # Design Choices

-Some of the choice I have made when building this project deviate a little from the initially suggested approach and can therefore benefit from some extra explanation.
+Some of the choices I have made when building this project deviate a little from the initially suggested approach and can therefore benefit from some extra explanation.

 ## [Android][], not [JavaFX][]

 The design of this assignment seems to be testing more of UI development than it does OOP and other concepts covered in the _Advanced Programming_ module.
-While one lecture did briefly touch on what _JavaFX_ is, and how it might be and improvement on Java's [Swing][] the lecture was not nearly in-depth enough to justify using a framework that has been put on maintenance mode[^1].
+While one lecture did brie y touch on what _JavaFX_ is, and how it might be and improvement on Java’s [Swing][] the lecture was not nearly in-depth enough to justify using a framework that has been put on maintenance mode[^1].

-Instead the more sensible choices seemed to use a web-framework with a UI built on HTML, CSS, and JavaScript, such as [Spark][]; or the most popular mobile platform's SDK, _Android_.
-I would argue an even better choice for the given requirements (building a UI) would have been a 100% [TypeScript][] (or plain _JavaScript_) application using the browser's [LevelDB][], [LocalStorage][], or [Firebase][] as a persistance layer but one of the requirements commanded _Java_ as the main language so they were not valid options.
-My most recient professional experience in _Java_ included building _Android_ applications so that was, from my point view, the most sensible choice given all the previously stated arguments was to use the _Android Platform_:
+Instead, the more sensible choices seemed to use a web-framework with a UI built on HTML, CSS, and JavaScript, like [Spark][]; or the most popular mobile platform's SDK, _Android_.
+I would argue an even better choice for the given requirements (building a UI) would have been a 100% [TypeScript][] (or plain _JavaScript_) application using the browser's [LevelDB][], [LocalStorage][], or [Firebase][] as a persistence layer but one of the requirements commanded _Java_ as the main language so they were not valid options.
+My most recent professional experience in _Java_ included building _Android_ applications so that was, from my point view, the most sensible choice given all the previously stated arguments was to use the _Android Platform_: